AriSaadon/RoadMapConstructionEvaluation/README.md

 # RoadMapConstructionVisualEvaluator

 A framework in C# to evaluate road graphs inferred by trajectory-based road map construction algorithms.
 Part of master thesis for the University Utrecht Department of Information and Computing Science.
-This version needs and uses the Unity game engine for visualisations.
+This version needs and uses the Unity game engine for interactive visualisations.
 We heavily recommend installing Unity and working with the visual version.
-A non-visual can be found [here](https://github.com/AriSaadon/RoadMapConstructionEvaluation-console).
+A non-visual console version can be found [here](https://github.com/AriSaadon/RoadMapConstructionEvaluation-console).

 ---